reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_08.md

 ## Review

-In this exercise, you have created a lakehouse, a KQL database to analyze the data uploaded into the lakehouse.
-You used KQL to query the data and create a query set, which was then used to create a Power BI report.
+In this exercise, In summary, these tasks led to the creation of a KQL database , the utilization of KQL to query the sales table , and the successful generation of a Power BI report from a KQL Queryset .
+The specific implementations and details varied based on the nature of the dataset and the analytical requirements.

 ## Proceed to next exercise